 TGaz: Modify P64L19-> as follows (11.22.6.1)

 eDMGz Ranging, it shall set the EDMG Range Measurement field of the Extended Capabilities element to 1.
-Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.
+It may also set the EDMG OFDM Range Measurement field of the Beamforming Capabilities subelement to 1 if it additionally supports OFDM ranging Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.
 A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1.

 Sequences (b), (c), (d) and (e) above are referred to as 802.11az ranging protocols in this specification.